ijmccallum/google-interview-university/README.md

     - answers in Java
     - recommended on the [Google Careers site](https://www.google.com/about/careers/how-we-hire/interview/)
     - If you see people reference "The Google Resume", it was a book replaced by "Cracking the Coding Interview".

-If you have tons of extra time:

 - [ ] [Elements of Programming Interviews](https://www.amazon.com/Elements-Programming-Interviews-Insiders-Guide/dp/1479274836)
     - all code is in C++, very good if you're looking to use C++ in your interview
     - a good book on problem solving in general.

 ### Computer Architecture

-If short on time:

 - [ ] [Write Great Code: Volume 1: Understanding the Machine](https://www.amazon.com/Write-Great-Code-Understanding-Machine/dp/1593270038)
     - The book was published in 2004, and is somewhat outdated, but it's a terrific resource for understanding a computer in brief.